datajoint/datajoint-matlab/docs/src/concepts/existing-pipelines.md

 experiment_schema.v.Session() & 'session_id=1234';
 ```

+???+ Note

-Note: You can view the available tables in a schema by using tab completion on
+    You can view the available tables in a schema by using tab completion on
     the `schema.v` property.

 To visualize an unfamiliar schema, see commands for generating [diagrams](../../getting-started/#diagram).